Foshan-windows-doors/window-door-catalogs/README.md

-# window-door-catalogs
-Complete product catalogs for FPH windows &amp; doors, including aluminum windows and doors, front entry doors, narrow-frame doors, interior wooden doors, garage doors and more.
-Made in Foshan, China, with custom solutions for global projects.
+# FPH Windows & Doors - Product Catalogs

+Welcome to our official product catalog repository.
+Here you will find complete catalogs for our full range of FPH windows and doors, including solutions for both external and internal use.

+Our product lines include:
+- Aluminum windows & doors
+- Front entry doors
+- Narrow-frame doors
+- Interior wooden doors
+- Garage doors
+- Custom solutions for residential and commercial projects

+All products are made in Foshan, China, with reliable quality and competitive pricing.

+---

+Contact Us:
+✉️ Email: angelia@foshanprimehome.com
+📱 WhatsApp: +86 158 1699 4695

+> This repository is continuously updated with new catalogs and product information.
+Feel free to check back or contact us for the latest versions.